 Next start date:

 Bournemouth University, Talbot Campus

-3 years (including two short placements) or 4 years (including a 30-week placement), full-time
+3 years including a 6 week placement, or 4 years including a minimum 30-week placement, full-time

 Broadcast Journalism Training Council (BJTC), The Council for Training of Journalists (NCTJ), the Professional Publishers Association (PPA)